section-engineering-education/engineering-education/content/authors/gitahi-philomena/index.md

 images:
   - url: /engineering-education/authors/gitahi-philomena/avatar.jpg
 ---
 Giathi Phelomena is a Computer Technology student at Jomo Kenyatta University Of Agriculture and Technology.
-His interests are web development, networking and has a great passion for developing web applications and configuring networks.
+Her interests are web development and networking.
+She has a great passion for developing web applications and configuring networks.